How to expatriate to Malta and start a business there

 But the reasons for Expatriate to Malta are not limited only to that.
 Zoom in on all that life on this island has to offer.

 The cost of living index is much lower in Malta than in France.
 As a reminder, this is the average price of food, clothing, transportation, etc.

 In addition, finding a home is not that complicated, and the growth of the real estate sector makes it possible to find recent and well-built homes.

 You can therefore search for an apartment according to your budget, the area in which you wish to live or a specific property.

 Malta is known to entrepreneurs and employees for its many tax advantages.
 In fact, there is an absence of housing tax and property tax.
 This remains true for the large wealth tax.

 What's more, Malta has no capital gains or inheritance tax.
-This makes it a very attractive destination for expatriates who want to start their own business.
+This makes Malta a very attractive destination for expatriates wishing to set up a business.

 The health of the expatriate

 If you are considering moving to Malta, don't worry about your health.
 In fact, the Maltese health system is among the best in the world and among the cheapest.

 So, to benefit from social security, contribute voluntarily as a self-employed person or as a contractor.

 The safety of expatriates living in Malta is guaranteed.
 Indeed, the island of Malta has a zero tolerance approach to crime and the violence.

 In addition, the Maltese government maintains close relations with the European Union and the United States.
 This means that it has access to all the latest law enforcement technology.

 This makes it difficult for any criminal to get away with his crimes or to hide from police investigations.